MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 ```

-Inside the Stream Struct has two structs, `Segments` and `Amounts`
+Inside the Stream Struct there are two structs, `Segments` and `Amounts`

-`Segment` is a struct with three fields:
+`Segment` is a struct with three fields, defined in the `LockupDynamic` library inside the `src/types/DataTypes.sol`

 ```sh
 struct Segment {